 Every place in the world has its own style and cultural influence, which can be a great source of inspiration for a designer.
-Here, we showcase a selection of travel posters created by artists inspired by the many wonderful and diverse places on Earth – and beyond...
+Here, we showcase a selection of travel poster designs created by artists and inspired by many wonderful and diverse places on Earth – and beyond...

 This Night & Day New York design was part of an illustrative travel project by Pop & Pac's David Popov.
-An ongoing, self initiated project, Popov created a series of abstract posters as a visual expression of the experiences he's had on his travels around the world.
+An ongoing, self-initiated project, Popov created a series of abstract posters as a visual expression of the experiences he's had on his travels around the world.
 He has created prints for many cities and countries, including London, Paris, Bangkok and Italy.
-Popov's designs have been so well received since their release late last year that they are now available to buy online.
+Popov's designs have been so well received that they are now available to buy online.

 Graphic designer Suzanne Pfutzenreuter is the lady behind these contemporary poster designs for San Francisco's Travel Spring 2013 campaign.
 Every year, the company chooses a handful of 'must see' events to promote in the city, which Pfutzenreuter has illustrated here, tying the event with a San Francisco icon.
 Which is your favourite?

-Type the search term 'travel posters' into Google and you'll be presented with thousands of examples of vintage designs.
+Type the search term 'travel posters' into Google and you'll be presented with thousands of examples of vintage posters.
 But this 1936 Orient Calls poster by Mune Satomi caught our eye.
-Not a computer in sight, this beautiful composition and colour palette was entirely handcrafted.
+This beautiful composition and colour palette was entirely handcrafted.